Fans will finally see Garth Brooks at Croke Park in Dublin

-It’s been a long time coming with plenty of ups and downs along the way but Garth Brooks fans will finally see him take to the stage again at Dublin’s Croke Park later today.
+It’s been a long time coming with plenty of ups and downs along the way but Garth Brooks fans will finally see him take to the stage again at Dublin’s Croke Park.

 The US country music superstar is due to play five concerts at the stadium over the course of nine days.